What Is Nicotine Withdrawal Syndrome?

 Increased appetite and weight gain

 Average gain of 4-5 kg in the first months.
-Results from increased appetite, metabolic slowdown, and substitution of the oral habit.
+Driven by increased appetite, a slower metabolism, and replacing the oral habit.

 Restlessness

-Sensation of being unable to stay still, motor agitation.
-Related to dopaminergic hypoactivity.
+An inability to stay still, with motor agitation.
+Linked to dopaminergic hypoactivity.

 Constipation

 Nicotine stimulates intestinal peristalsis.
-Its withdrawal can cause transient constipation for 1-2 weeks.
+Withdrawal can cause transient constipation for 1-2 weeks.

 Diagnosis

-The diagnosis of nicotine dependence and withdrawal syndrome is clinical.
+Diagnosing nicotine dependence and the withdrawal syndrome is clinical.
 The Fagerstrom Test for Nicotine Dependence (FTND) is the most widely used instrument to assess the degree of dependence and guide treatment selection.
 Serum or urinary cotinine can objectively confirm tobacco use.

 🏥DSM-5 Criteria for Tobacco Withdrawal